 Our suggested access routes involve walks of about 1 km, moderately steep in places, up from the scenic river Clwyd valley.
-The ground can be uneven and requires strong foot-wear.
-The limestone pavement surfaces comprises a myriad of ‘clints’ and ‘grikes’ - narrow crevices that catch the feet of unwary walkers.
-Please take great care on the western side of the reserve where there is an un-fenced cliff edge.
+The ground can be uneven and requires strong footwear.
+The limestone pavement surfaces comprise a myriad of ‘clints’ and ‘grikes’ - narrow crevices that catch the feet of unwary walkers.
+Please take great care on the western side of the reserve where there is an unfenced cliff edge.

 The hill fort remains are on neighbouring private land, not the reserve.

 Most ticks are little more than an irritation, but a few can transmit Lyme disease, a rare and potentially serious illness which is treatable with antibiotics if diagnosed early.
 It is therefore important to be informed and take some simple precautions.

 - email: firstname.lastname@example.org